The spiritual path doesn’t have to be one of isolation. Josh Korda shares the benefits of awakening through conscious interaction with others.

-There is a disposition in the West to direct our spiritual efforts towards solitary practice—eg. a daily meditation on the cushion—placing less emphasis on the role that interactive, human connections play in spiritual growth.
+There is a disposition in the West to direct our spiritual efforts towards solitary practice—e.g., a daily meditation on the cushion—placing less emphasis on the role that interactive, human connections play in spiritual growth.
 While mindfulness developed in isolation can result in great breakthroughs, it certainly makes for a withdrawn and difficult journey.
-For we are inherently social creatures—the size, structure and impressive functional capabilities of the human brain were developed specifically to allow for interaction, support and learning from others.
-To guide one’s spiritual endeavors away from awakening amidst human contact is to limit its possibilities growth and joy.
+For we are inherently social creatures—the size, structure, and impressive functional capabilities of the human brain were developed specifically to allow for interaction, support, and learning from others.
+To guide one’s spiritual endeavors away from awakening amidst human contact is to limit possibilities growth and joy.

-Until we develop the courage to open up in partnership with others, we bury many of natural and authentic vulnerabilities beneath all of our reactive coping strategies: suspicion, doubt, micromanaging, suspicion, defensiveness, knowing-it-all, seeking attention at all cost.
-As a result we wall ourselves off from deep emotional connection, believing we are safer when our thoughts take charge but our hearts are not engaged.
+Until we develop the courage to open up in partnership with others, we bury many of natural and authentic vulnerabilities beneath all of our reactive coping strategies: suspicion, doubt, micromanaging, defensiveness, knowing-it-all, seeking attention at all costs.
+As a result, we wall ourselves off from deep emotional connection, believing we are safer when our thoughts take charge but our hearts are not engaged.

-When we take the risk to step out from behind the wall of our social mask, we grant ourselves and others a safe space to be authentic.
+When we take the risk to step out from behind our social masks, we grant ourselves and others a safe space to be authentic.
 In being vulnerable we may experience, at times, the feeling of not being met, understood, or wounded.
 Yet we must continue.
-For the real misery and emotional pain lies in staying remote and hiding behind our views and opinions, rather than our empathy and compassion.
-The reward of taking risks and daring to be emotionally exposed is that, with persistence, it will lead to real deep connection and growth in unison with others.
+For the real misery and emotional pain lies in staying remote and hiding behind our views and opinions, rather than leading with our empathy and compassion.
+The reward of taking risks and daring to be emotionally exposed is that, with persistence, it will all lead to deep connection and growth, in unison with others.